cveckr21/Latin102/translation1.md

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.

--Tempore - singular, ablative
+- Tempore - singular, ablative

--Certo - singular, ablative (2nd declension)
+- Certo - singular, ablative (2nd declension)

 - Ablative refers to time when the event